MIPT-Oulu/CTlab/README.md

 The Windows version 1.5 will include

-- a new imaging target
+- new imaging target
-- a technical image quality analysis tool
+- technical image quality analysis tool

 The Mac version 1.1 will include

-- a new imaging target
+- new imaging target
-- a technical image quality analysis tool
+- technical image quality analysis tool